Fort Street High School: Environment Committee

 The Environment Committee is a student body that was formed in late 2007 by Paul Pagani, a teacher at the school.
-The Committee currently has over 40 members ranging from Years 7 to 11, and is led by a President.
+The committee currently has over 40 members ranging from Years 7 to 12, and is led by a president.
 The Environment Committee works in partnership with other schools in the local area, such as Petersham Public School and Newtown High School of the Performing Arts.
 In a nod towards the school's heritage, the Committee worked closely with the Observatory Hill Environmental Educational Centre, including the planning of EcoTour 2010.
-The Committee's past and present projects include running a Recycling Program run with the assistance of Visy Industries, installing two Water Tanks (each having a 2000L capacity), installing 6 1.5 kW Solar Panels, regenerating plants with indigenous natives along Andreas Street, controlling a worm farm and running the annual Earth Hour.
-Future projects include a vegetable patch, a herb garden new water bottle refill stations and further recycling of aluminium and plastic.
+The committee's past and present projects include running a Recycling Program run with the assistance of Visy, installing two water tanks (each having a 2000L capacity), installing 6 1.5 kW Solar Panels, regenerating plants with indigenous natives along Andreas Street, controlling a worm farm and running the annual Earth Hour.
+The Environmental Committee introduced the Composting program in 2022, run on a fortnightly roster with student volunteers.

 STIVE

-For more than 20 years, Fort Street High School has supported a student led and mentored, voluntary Christian program called STIVE.
+For more than 20 years, Fort Street High School has supported a student led and mentored, voluntary Christian program called STIVE (students alive).

-Walking Club

-The Fort Street High School Walking Club is a group where students participate in a range of high intensity exercises.
-Students exercise on the oval on Tuesday lunches, providing an outlet for community fitness and welfare.